RetroDECK/ES-DE/TRANSLATIONS.md

 If you're translating to a language where there is no distinction between the two then you simply set the same value for both entries.
 If using Poedit all this will be easily handled by the user interface where you'll have separate tabs for the singular and plural entries.

 As a general remark the correct letter case is very important for the translated text.
-Although there are a few instances where text is for example automatically converted to uppercase, in most instances no such conversions are made.
+Although there are a few instances where text is for example automatically converted to uppercase, in most instances such conversions are not made.
 This means that in most cases the translated text will appear exactly as entered in the .po file.
 This approach provides maximum flexibility and of course a number of languages don't even have the concept of letter case so automatic case conversions wouldn't make sense.

 ## Contextual hinting